Flightsim.to

 • Inertial separator deflector deployment now needs bleed-air pressure.

-• [NEW] Windshield heat is now thermostat-controlled: instead of running flat-out whenever the switch is on, it warms the glass and then cycles to hold temperature.
+• Windshield heat is now thermostat-controlled: instead of running flat-out whenever the switch is on, it warms the glass and then cycles to hold temperature.
 The underlying thermal model is minimal — in flight in cool air the heat stays effectively always-on, so it never interferes with the sim’s internal windshield-icing effect (which the mod can’t actually see).
 The thermostat state and modelled window temperature are shown on the EFB Debug tab.

 • CCM applied his signature 400% icing bump, it remains to be tested whether the de-icing can keep up.